cancerit/cgpCaVEManPostProcessing/README.md

 ### Cutting the release

-1. Update `perl/lib/Sanger/CGP/CavemanPostProcessor.pm` to the correct version.
+1. Update `lib/Sanger/CGP/CavemanPostProcessor.pm` to the correct version.
+2. Update `CHANGES.md`
-2. Run `./prerelease.sh`
+3. Run `./prerelease.sh`
-3. Check all tests and coverage reports are acceptable.
+4. Check all tests and coverage reports are acceptable.
-4. Commit the updated docs tree and updated module/version.
+5. Commit the updated docs tree and updated module/version.
-5. Push commits.
+6. Push commits.
-6. Use the GitHub tools to draft a release.
+7. Use the GitHub tools to draft a release.

 ## LICENCE